drewcassidy/KSP-Semiotic/README.md

 The pack includes two decal part for both the Alien and Moon icon sets, making use of the part variants mechanic introduced in version 1.4.

-There are currently 40 icons, including the original set of 34 icons designed by Ron Cobb, an additional few icons in the same art style, and 16 icons from the movie Moon, designed by Gavin Rothery.
+There are currently 52 icons, including the original set of 34 icons designed by Ron Cobb, an additional 2 icons in the same art style, and 16 icons from the movie Moon, designed by Gavin Rothery.
 Each icon is a 128x128 texture so it they shouldnt have a very big impact on memory.